If you or a loved one is struggling with prescription drug abuse, the time to act is now. Contact us today to get started on the recovery journey.

 Commonly Abused Prescription Drugs

 Here are the three most commonly abused types of prescription drugs and how they impact the brain and body:

 - Opioids: Usually prescribed to treat pain, opioid medications contain oxycodone (the active ingredient in Oxycontin and Percocet) or hydrocodone (the active ingredient in Norco).
 Opioid painkillers affect receptors in the brain and spinal cord, reducing pain signals and impacting areas of the brain that control emotion.

 - Tranquilizers, sedatives, and hypnotics: These drugs, known as central nervous system depressants, work by slowing brain activity.
 This category includes mental health medications, specifically commonly abused anti-anxiety drugs, as well as prescription drugs for sleep disorders.
 Active ingredients include benzodiazepines and barbiturates.
 Brand names include Xanax, Valium, and Ambien.

 - Stimulants: Stimulants increase the release of dopamine in the brain and body, and create a feeling of heightened alertness.
 Most often prescribed for Attention Deficit Hyperactivity Disorder (ADHD), these prescription medications include methylphenidate (in Ritalin and Concerta), dextroamphetamine and amphetamine (in Adderall), and dextroamphetamine (in Dexedrine).

 Young adults aged 18–25 abuse prescription drugs at higher rates than any other age group, according to the National Institute on Drug Abuse.

-Each type of medication creates prescription drug abuse effects on a physical level:
+Each type of medication also creates prescription drug abuse effects on a physical level: